vpoliakov01/2v2ChessAI/README.md

 ## TODO:
 ### UI:
+* Add support for arrows
-* Add square highlighting on table move hover
+    * On table move hover
+    * On right clicks
 * Add more settings
 * Refactor context / state management (?)
+* Disable selected piece on re-clicking that piece

 ### Engine:
 * Support castling